 Runner Spotlight: Gabriela Sierra

-When I was ten years old, during the 1993 summer break I began losing weight.
+When I was 10 years old, during the 1993 summer break I began losing weight.
 I was eating more, drinking lots of water and I practically always had to be in a place with a bathroom because I had to go constantly.
-One morning my grandmother took me to get blood work done because she thought it wasn’t normal and that same afternoon they called us because my glucose was >300 mg/dl.
+One morning my grandmother took me to get blood work done because she thought it wasn’t normal and that same afternoon they called us because my blood glucose was >16.6 mmol/L300 mg/dl.
 The rest is my story with diabetes.

 The benefits that I have found from working out are countless.
 Working out has taught me that there are no limits, that with discipline and perseverance everything is possible.
 Each time I cross a finish line or reach an objective it generates an indescribable satisfaction and pride.
 The health benefits include being stronger and healthier with greater protection factors.
 In fact my insulin requirement changes considerably with exercise than without exercise.